Gifted Identification at TCS

 Stage 3: Assessment for Identification

 Assessment strategies provide additional data necessary for the identification decision and the delivery of services.
 Strategies for additional assessment include individual and group testing and cut scores for gifted identification are provided on The Chart of Approved Gifted Assessments.
-From that list, TCS currently uses the Terra Nova and InView assessment for these whole grade gifted assessments which occur at grades 2, 5, and 7.
+From that list, TCS currently uses the Iowa and COGAT assessments for these whole grade gifted assessments which occur at grades 2 and 5.
 See Identification of Children Who Are Gifted, Definition & Criteria - Excerpted from Ohio Revised Code 3324.01-.07.
 Parents will be notified within thirty days of the identification process.

 Students may be referred for assessment at any time, based on the following: child self- referral, teacher recommendation, parent/guardian request or others (ex: psychologist, community member, principal, etc.).
 Referral forms may be obtained at and submitted to the local principal’s office or the office of gifted education.
 TCS will provide at least two opportunities a year for assessment in the case of students requesting assessment or recommended by teachers, parents, etc. Upon receipt of a referral, the district will follow district procedures for consent to test.
 The district ensures that there are opportunities for a student to be reassessed.
 Identification is an ongoing process.